Learning Navigation Behaviors End-to-End with AutoRL: METHODS

 \section{METHODS}

-To learn point to point and path following navigation behaviors, we chose continuous reinforcement learning with partial observations.
-Section \ref{sec:pomdp} describes the robot's Partially Observable Markov Decision Process (POMDP) shared between both policies.
+To learn point-to-point and path-following navigation behaviors, we choose continuous reinforcement learning with partial state observations, which we model with Partially Observable Markov Decision Process (POMDP).
+We model the agent as an $(O, A, D, R, \gamma)$ tuple representing a partially observable Markov decision process (POMDP) with continuous observations and actions.
+Observations, actions, and dynamics are determined by the robot and are common to both tasks; we describe them in Section \ref{sec:pomdp}.
+Point to point and path following share observations, actions, and dynamics, but have different objectives, that are modeled through rewards in POMDP.
 Sections \ref{sec:method:p2p} and \ref{sec:method:pf} describe the true task objectives, specific rewards, and additional observations specific to each behavior.
-Section \ref{sec:ddpg} presents the Shaped-DDPG algorithm.
+Section \ref{sec:prl} describes the hyper-parameters of a reinforcement learning algorithm, and Section \ref{sec:ddpg} presents the AutoRL algorithm that learns both the hyperparameters and the policy.